Goals and Objectives:

 Finally, it is also possible that a change in the foreign exchange value of a nation’s currency might alter the trade balance.
 For example, if the domestic currency depreciates, then the nation’s exports will become cheaper for foreigners.
 The result might be a rise in net exports and a trade surplus.
 A depreciating currency might then raise output and employment.
 A potential problem that might arise, however, is retaliatory action taken by foreign central banks.
 If foreign central banks decide to intervene in the foreign exchange market and deliberately devalue their currencies hoping to acquire a similar competitive trade advantage, then the result might be a net appreciation of the domestic currency.
 The nation’s exports might then become more expensive for foreigners and net exports will fall.
 This kind of competitive devaluation of currencies occurred in the 1930s as well, as different nations struggled to stimulate their domestic economies during the worldwide Great Depression.

-Let’s now add government spending to the picture by considering the case of an open, mixed economy.
-A mixed economy simply refers to an economy with both a private sector and a public sector.
+Let’s now add government spending to the picture thus transforming the economy into one with all four types of aggregate expenditure: consumer spending, investment spending net export spending, and government spending.
 First, we will assume that government spending is exogenously given as follows:

 In other words, government spending is at the same level regardless of the level of real GDP as shown in Figure 13.25.